 To understand the influence of $\Delta_{\lambda}$, we plot the (blue) bound of Eq.\eqref{eq:task_union2} in Fig.\ref{fig:sinusoid_bound} by using the synthetic Sinusoid regression task (see details in Section \ref{sec:regression} and in Appendix \ref{appsubsec:bound}) where we fixed $m=5$ and varied $m_i$ from 5 to 100.
 When $m_i=m=5$, Eq.\eqref{eq:task_union2} reduces to Eq.\eqref{eq:task_union1_new} and $\Delta_{\lambda}=0$.
 Contrary to intuition, increasing $m_i$ does not reduce the bound, but instead makes it worse due to the rapid increase of $\Delta_\lambda$.

-Can we utilize more training examples without introducing a penlty term such as $\Delta_\lambda$?
+Can we utilize more training examples without introducing a penalty term such as $\Delta_\lambda$?
 In the definition of $\hat{R}(\Qcal, S_{i=1}^n)$ (Eq.\eqref{eq:er}), we note that the training dataset $S_i$ of the observed task $\tau_i$ is used twice: first in training the base-learner $Q(S_i, P)$, and then, in evaluating the empirical risk $\hat{L}(Q, S_i)$.
 In analyzing the proof of the theorem (see Appendix~\ref{sec:proof:thm7}), it can be seen that the penalty term arises exactly because $Q(S_i, P)$ is trained over more samples compared to $Q(S, P)$ of the target task, which results in the more powerful base-learners during meta-training than the one for the target task.

-This motivates us to develop a MAML-inspired learning strategy, in which we maintain the same target-task training environment $T$ for the base-learners of the observed tasks: we first sample a subset $S_i' \in D_i^{m_i'}$ from $S_i$ where $\EE[m_i'] = \EE_T[m] < \EE_{\tilde{T}}[m_i]$ and then use only the subset $S_i'$ to train the base-learner $Q(S_i', P)$.
+This motivates us to develop a MAML-inspired learning strategy, in which we maintain the same target-task training environment $T$ for the base-learners of the observed tasks: we first sample a subset $S_i' \in D_i^{m_i'}$ from $S_i$ where $m'_i$ and $m$ follow the same distribution and $m_i' \le m_i$.
+Then we use only the subset $S_i'$ to train the base-learner $Q(S_i', P)$.
 At the same time, all examples of $S_i \in D_i^{m_i}$ are used for evaluating the empirical risk $\hat{L}(Q, S_i)$, so that the larger $m_i$ in the empirical risk $\hat{L}(Q, S_i)$ help tightening the generalization gap.